mbti0n/Nokia-E7-SurvivalKit/README.md

-# Nokia E7 Survival Guide
+# Nokia E7 Survival Kit
 Nokia E7 was released in 2010.
 People say that it was long obsolete, but for vintage phone collectors, this is a gem.
 And thanks to those passionate people, Nokia E7 is still rocking well in 2026, with some hacks and mods.
 I would like to share what I have done to my phone and the apps I am using to make it partially usable in today's world.

 Disclaimer: I am not including ALL the games I installed in the list of apps.
 I only include one game that is newly made on Symbian.